yegor256/rultor/src/jekyll/_posts/2014/jul/2014-07-13-reference.md

 Any of these commands are optional in `.rultor.yml`.
 You can invoke these commands anyway.
 Action's set depends on command:
- * `merge` clone master branch, merge master branch and forked branch and push master after merging
+ * `merge` clone master branch, merge it with forked branch and push it back
  * `deploy` clone master branch and do nothing
  * `release` clone master, add new tag and push it